Donald Triplett: Later life and death

 However, Triplett and his family were distant from all this.
 He was enrolled in the local high school, where his teachers and classmates were accepting.
 In 1958, he graduated with a bachelor's degree in mathematics and French from Millsaps College.
-Later, he returned to his supportive hometown, where he worked for 65 years at a local bank that was partially owned by his father.
+Later, he returned to his supportive hometown, where he worked for 65 years at Bank of Forest, a local bank that was partially owned by his father.

-He played golf daily, and played the piano impressively.
-He learned how to drive an automobile in his late 20s and traveled abroad in his spare time.
+Triplett played golf daily.
+In 2020, the Mississippi Young Bankers permanently named their annual golf tournament in his honor.
+Triplett also played the piano impressively.
+He learned how to drive an automobile in his late 20s and traveled abroad in his spare time, visiting 40 foreign countries and 28 U.S states.
+His interactions with people included giving them nicknames and shooting rubber bands at them.
 He lived alone in the large house that he grew up in and later inherited.

-He never married and never had a partner.
+He never married and had no children.
+He died of cancer at home on June 15, 2023, at the age of 89.

 Legacy

 John Donvan and Caren Zucker interviewed Triplett, chronicling his life story for an article "Autism's First Child" in The Atlantic.
-He was later featured in the book In a Different Key, which was later adapted into a documentary for PBS.
+He was later featured in the book In a Different Key (2016), which was later adapted into a documentary for PBS.
 His family members say that his life "offers hope to parents".

-Death

-Triplett died of cancer at home on June 15, 2023, at the age of 89.